The house used as Siegfried Farnham's home and surgery.

 THURSDAY 5-9-24

-Instead of one spot pain all day we got wind, drizzle and a visibility of about two-hundred yards which didn't improve all day.
+Instead of one spot rain all day we got wind, drizzle and a visibility of about two-hundred yards which didn't improve all day.
 We thought we'd stay indoors for the morning and have a read in the hope things would improve after lunch.
 Needless to say they didn't.

 We considered our options and decided to forget the walk and maybe get a bus towards Pickering jumping off at Thornton le Dale, home of Mathewsons Car Auctions, star of the TV series 'Bangers & Cash'.
 Normally we'd be able to keep an eye out for buses coming down the hill in to the village giving us enough time to get to the nearby village bus stop, but with today's appalling visibility we could see nothing and so I trudged to the bus stop to look at the timetable whilst The Chef did the lunchtime washing up.
-Oh dear, there didn't look to be another bus until about 15:00 so we didn't bother with bright idea.
-Instead we decided to get out and stretch our legs walking to village' Millennium Trail', not at all taxing, but it was good to get out for some fresh air and exercise.
+Oh dear, there didn't look to be another bus until about 15:00 so we didn't bother with that bright idea.
+Instead we decided to get out and stretch our legs walking the village' Millennium Trail', not at all taxing, but it was good to get out for some fresh air and exercise.
 It didn't take too long to get round and we were soon back at the shops where I treated us to a couple of overpriced cakes.

 When we returned we were left with just one neighbour, though we have been joined by another this afternoon.
 While I was still dressed for the weather I topped up the fresh water tank and dumped the grey waste.
 We're now ready for tomorrow mornings lovely hot shower before we move on.
 After our next brief stop we'll be looking at the weather forecast in detail to decide what we do next.
 I was chatting to one of the neighbours as we shared the use of the outside tap and he said he was planning to go further north up the coast but having looked at the weather forecast has decided instead to go over to the Lake District.
 Given the amount of rain they get there it doesn't bode well for our more northerly section of the trip.